-The Corporation has elected not to recognize right-of-use assets and lease liabilities for short-term leases of computer equipment that has a lease term of 12 months or less and leases of low-value assets.
+The Corporation has elected not to recognize right-of-use assets and lease liabilities for shortterm leases of computer equipment that have a lease term of 12 months or less and leases of low-value assets.
 The Corporation recognizes the lease payments associated with these leases as an expense on a straight-line basis over the lease term.